ritikash2612/Portfolio_App/README.md

 # Portfolio_App
-This is an application for my Portfolio build using python-jango
+This is an application for my Portfolio build using python-django